There is no content to display.

 The process usually takes one or two visits.

-The first step is examination and X-ray to determine all the facts of the case.
+The first step is examination and X-ray to determine the case’s facts.
 Then, anaesthesia is administered, and once you are numb, a “dental dam” is used to isolate the tooth.
 This keeps the tooth clean and free of saliva.

-The endodontist makes an opening through the tooth’s crown.
-Very delicate instruments clean the pulp from the pulp chamber and root canals and to shape the space for filling.
+The dentist makes an opening through the tooth’s crown.
+Specialised tools form the cavity for filling and removing pulp from the pulp chamber and root canals.

-The endodontist then makes an opening at the top of the tooth and uses very small tools to clean the pulp from the root canal and pulp chamber.
+The dentist then opens the top of the tooth and uses minimal tools to clean the pulp from the root canal and pulp chamber.
 At the same time, the space is shaped for optimal filling.

 Once space is prepared, the root canals are filled, usually with gutta-percha, a biocompatible material.
 The gutta-percha is bonded in place, and a temporary filling closes the opening.